 The main focus of ICBUW has been to inform and advise policy makers and governments on the threat to human health and the environment of uranium weapons.
 In the past this has taken the form of international conferences and seminars, and workshops for politicians and diplomatic staff at the United Nations, European Parliament and national parliaments.
 ICBUW also produces and disseminates information, offers advice to its member groups and encourages domestic and regional coalition building and skills sharing.
-ICBUW is grateful to the Polden-Puckham Charitable Foundation for supporting its educational outreach work and to the Norwegian Ministry of Foreign Affairs for its sponsorship of three ICBUW research projects.
+ICBUW is grateful to the Polden-Puckham Charitable Foundation for supporting its educational outreach work and to the Norwegian Ministry of Foreign Affairs for providing core and project funding between 2009-14.

 Stefania Divertito - Italian Activist-Journalist

 Stefania Divertito works as an investigative reporter and editor for Metro Italy, a daily freesheet in Rome.
 She has been investigating depleted uranium since 2000 and won a national award in 2004 for her work reporting on the subject.
 In 2005, Stefania wrote Uranio il nemico invisibile (Depleted uranium, invisible enemy), a book about DU.

 Dr Furitsu is a specialist in radiation biology and medical genetics.
 Based in Osaka, Japan, she has experience in treating Atomic bomb survivors and regularly visits Belarus to support Chernobyl victims.